JetBrains/teamcity-documentation/topics/how-to.md

 ## Configure TeamCity to Use Proxy Server for Outgoing Connections

-This section describes configuring TeamCity to use proxy server for certain outgoing HTTP connections.
+This section describes configuring TeamCity to use a proxy server for outgoing HTTP connections.
 To connect TeamCity behind a proxy to Amazon EC2 cloud agents, see [this section](setting-up-teamcity-for-amazon-ec2.md#Proxy+settings).

-TeamCity can use proxy server for certain outgoing HTTP connections made by the TeamCity server to other services like issues trackers, and so on.
+A TeamCity server can use a proxy server for certain outgoing HTTP connections to other services like issues trackers.

-To point TeamCity to your proxy server: __Since TeamCity 2017.1.5__ the following server [internal properties](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties) are available (see the alternative approach below for the previous version):
+To point TeamCity to your proxy server, set the following [internal properties](configuring-teamcity-server-startup-properties.md#TeamCity+internal+properties):

 ```Shell